2010s in European history: United Kingdom

 Following the 2010 general election, negotiations led to David Cameron becoming prime minister as the head of a coalition government with the Liberal Democrats – the youngest holder of the office since the 1810s and the first coalition government in the country's history since World War II.
-His premiership was marked by the ongoing effects of the late-2000s financial crisis; these involved a large deficit in government finances that his government sought to reduce through austerity measures.
+His premiership was marked by the effects of the Great Recession; these involved a large deficit in government finances that his government sought to reduce through austerity measures.
 His administration passed the Health and Social Care Act and the Welfare Reform Act, which introduced large-scale changes to healthcare and welfare.
 He also enforced stricter immigration policies, introduced reforms to education and oversaw the 2012 London Olympics.
 The government privatised the Royal Mail and some other state assets, and legalised same-sex marriage in England and Wales.
 The Scottish National Party (SNP) became dominant in Scotland over the decade, with a referendum on Scottish independence held in 2014, returning a negative result.

 When the Conservatives secured an unexpected majority in the 2015 general election, Cameron remained as prime minister, this time leading a Conservative-only government.
 Meanwhile, the Conservative's coalition partner, the Liberal Democrats, saw their worst result in the party's modern history.
 Also in 2015, the Labour Party elected Jeremy Corbyn as its leader, who was considered the most left-wing leader of the party since Michael Foot (1980–83).
 Cameron's second ministry was dominated by the 2016 referendum on the UK's continuing membership of the EU.
 Cameron introduced the referendum in order to fulfill a manifesto pledge, but campaigned on the side of the "remain" vote, along with most of the other major parties.
 Some members of the Conservatives, as well as the Democratic Unionist Party (DUP) and UK Independence Party (UKIP), campaigned to "leave."
 The "leave" vote unexpectedly won, and a few hours later Cameron announced he would resign.
 A leadership election was held and Cameron was succeeded by Theresa May.